 When a coach deems it necessary, a coach may interrupt the coachee to help steer him or her back on track.
 The goal is not to take over but to gently nudge the coachee back when they are losing focus, offering to listen to suggestions or solutions from the coachee.

-Utilizing that “gut feeling” or what instincts dictate to help with decision making.
-The process is not rational but is quite important as it involves taking risks and trusting the self.
+Utilising that ‘gut feeling’ or what instincts dictate to help with decision making.
+The process is not rational but is quite important as it involves taking risks and trusting yourself.

 Continuous, long-term learning.
 It is an ongoing process, continuously taking in new material, understanding, and asks the learner to remain ever present and curious about the world around them.

 A specific way an individual prefers to learn.
 By identifying an individual’s learning style, they can unlock better learning processes.
 Moreover, individual learning styles are a key part of the Sticky Learning® method.
 It helps commit new learnings and skills to memory.

 Similar to the functions of a coach, a mentor is a person who aims to support an individual to help him or her to achieve goals and overcome struggles.
 A mentor is usually an expert in the same field the mentee is pursuing.